Health Policy and Management

-MBA/MPH Health Policy and Management students will fulfill the required public health practicum requirement through the School of Management-required Health Sector Management Internship.
+MBA/MPH Health Policy & Management students will fulfill the required public health practicum requirement through the Questrom School of Business–required Health Sector Management Internship.
 This summer internship requirement includes 400 hours of on-site work.

-Applicants must apply simultaneously to the School of Public Health and the School of Management, or during the first semester of the MBA program.
-Separate applications to both schools are required.
+Applicants must apply simultaneously to the School of Public Health and the Questrom School of Business, or during the first semester of the MBA program.
+Separate applications to each school are required.